Why communication is vital for great employee engagement at your business

 Communication is essential for building trust

 Despite this, prior research has shown that almost 70% of managers feel uncomfortable communicating with employees.
 But, when you give in to this discomfort, you leave employees to make their own assumptions.
-If you don’t keep your team in the loop about your decisions, or those from other parts of the business, you risk alienating them with your lack of transparency.
+If you don’t keep your team in the loop, you risk alienating them with your lack of transparency.
 A sense of unfairness can be incredibly damaging for your team’s sense of engagement.

 One of the most important ways that effective communication improves employee trust and engagement is through the perception of transparency.
 If you’re giving out bonuses or promoting from within, you should be open with your employees about how you’re making these decisions.
-Or, if there’s news about the future of the organisation, keeping your team updated can show you trust them with the bigger picture, and that their ability to make informed decisions about their future is something that matters to you.
+Or, if there’s news about the future of the organisation, keep your team updated.
+This can show you trust them with the bigger picture.
+And that their ability to make informed decisions about their future is something that matters to you.

 Regular communication is key to effective performance management

-If you’re still asking the question, how important is communication for employee engagement, then you need only look at what your employees think of how you manage their performance.
+If you're still unsure, then you need only look at what your employees think of how you manage their performance.
 Traditional performance reviews, which are the epitome of limited workplace communication, are almost universally despised.
 Research from Gallup has shown that only 14% of employees strongly believe that their performance reviews help them to improve.
-And, as we’ve noted in our HRD guide, other studies support this, showing that 80% of managers and 72% of employees see little to no benefit from these outdated review methods.
+And, as we’ve noted in our HRD guide, other studies support this.
+In fact, 80% of managers and 72% of employees see little to no benefit from these outdated review methods.

 Based off of those figures, you might think that employees hate performance management as whole.
 But 75% of employees believe feedback is important, and 65% want more feedback than they currently receive.
 So, why the difference?